Social housing vs Private housing

 - Maximum rent, based on a points system.

-- Maximum annual rent increase (4,1 percent to 5,6 percent for the rent of a self-contained house per July 1, 2019).
+- Maximum annual rent increase (2,3 percent for the rent of a self-contained house per July 1, 2022); unless your income exceeds an income cap.

 - Depending on your situation, you can get rent benefit.